terrybrashaw/Wrest/Design.md

 Player names are only visible when standing close to a player and holding your crosshair over them.
 Similar to CS:GO.

-### Gunplay ###
-- Recoil does not reset automatically.
-- 2 modes of shooting, hipfire and ADS (aiming-down-sights).
-- Hipfire is pinpoint accurate; massive recoil.
-- ADS is pinpoint accurate; reduced recoil.
-- Crosshairs will show for hipfiring.

-### Ammo Mechanics ###
-- All gun ammunitian exists in magazine form.
-There are no individual bullets.
-- Magazines *always* contain max capacity.
-- Magaines can be crafted or found in loot boxes.
-- Reloading a gun consumes an entire magazine from your inventory.
-- Reloading a gun overwrites any leftover ammo.
-If you have 5 bullets left before reloading, those 5 bullets are deleted.
-- (*Maybe*) Instead of deleting leftover ammo, it's converted to equivalent raw materials.
-- Magazines each take up 1 inventory slot.
-- All magazines contain tracers every third shot; as well as three consecutive tracers at the bottom.

-Why?
-- Adds extra complexity/skill to fights.
-Instead of reloading being a mindless action (always spam R behind corners) you'll need to decide if wasting ammo is worth having extra ammo available in the next fight.
-- Ultimately, this is a nerf to guns in some way.
-This makes melee weapons and bows stronger.

 ### Experimental Miscellaneous Ideas ###
  - A tool should be built to find any terrain geometry angled near the 'gray area' of the walkable/unwalkable range (65-75 degrees).
 This geometry should be rounded (making it slightly steeper or flatter) to make terrain more readable.